kylej21/MailScheduler/README.md

 npm install typescript
 ```

 Notes: This program is only configured for gmail accounts.
 Also, if you have 2 factor authentication enabled on your email then you will have to set up a third party password due to security reasons.
 I will leave steps for that at the bottom of the README.
-If you don't have 2 factor auth, you need to enable less secure apps here - https://myaccount.google.com/lesssecureapps
+If you don't have 2 factor auth, you need to enable less secure apps here (not recommended for security) - https://myaccount.google.com/lesssecureapps

 # Running the Application